AdobeDocs/journey-optimizer.en/help/using/content-management/gs-generative.md

 >[!CONTEXTUALHELP]
 >id="ajo_ai_generation_settings"
->title="AI Assistant for Content Accelerator "
+>title="AI Assistant in Journey Optimizer for Content Acceleration"
->abstract="Once you have crafted and personalized your delivery, you can use the AI Assistant for Content Accelerator to enhance your content.
+>abstract="Once you have crafted and personalized your delivery, you can use the AI Assistant in Journey Optimizer for Content Acceleration to enhance your content.
 This feature simplifies the process of personalization and content improvement by allowing you to fine-tune the content by describing what you want to generate."

 >[!CONTEXTUALHELP]
 >id="ajo_ai_generation_context"
 >title="Upload brand asset"
->abstract="The Upload brand asset menu enables you to add any brand asset containing content that can provide additional context for the AI Assistant for Content Accelerator, or to select a previously uploaded asset.
+>abstract="The Upload brand asset menu enables you to add any brand asset containing content that can provide additional context for the AI Assistant in Journey Optimizer for Content Acceleration, or to select a previously uploaded asset.
 This option ensures that the AI Assistant has access to all necessary materials to enhance its functionality and relevance."

 >[!CONTEXTUALHELP]
 >id="ajo_ai_generation_start"